This article only applies to file-based projects.

 Transifex will check that URL for updates twice per day and if there are any changes to the file, it'll fetch the file and update the resource in Transifex.
-Because the check only happens once a day, there may be a delay between when you update a file and when Transifex detects the changes.
+Because the check only happens twice a day, there may be a delay between when you update a file and when Transifex detects the changes.
 The updated resource will automatically be available to your translators and reviewers.

 Here's how to set up automatic updates of source files: